Marwen75/MyWatchList/README.md

   Search for movies or shows directly from Spotlight and jump instantly to their detail page.

 - 🎨 **Designed for Apple platforms**
-  A native SwiftUI interface optimized for macOS and iOS, with adaptive layouts and smooth animations.
+  A native SwiftUI interface optimized for iOS, macOS, and watchOS, with adaptive layouts and smooth animations.

 ---